eikek/docspell/website/site/content/docs/query/_index.md

 in-operator).

 Some examples: Find all invoices that are todo:

 ```
 tag=invoice,todo
 ```

-This returns all items that have tags `invoice` and `todo` – and possible some other tags.
+This returns all items that have both tags `invoice` and `todo`.
 Negating this:

 ```
 !tag=invoice,todo
 ```